Convoy (1978 film): Production

+The film was mostly financed by Britain's EMI Films, who had invested in Peckinpah's Cross of Iron.

 Convoy was filmed almost entirely in the state of New Mexico.
-Production began in 1977 when the CB radio/trucking craze was at its peak, made during the same period as such films as Smokey and the Bandit (1977), Handle with Care (1977), Breaker!
-Breaker!
-(1977) and High-Ballin' (1978), as well as the television series Movin' On (1974–1976) and B. J. and the Bear (1979–1981).
+Production began in 1977 when the CB radio/trucking craze was at its peak, made during the same period as such films as La Menace, Smokey and the Bandit, The Great Smokey Roadblock, Breaker!
+Breaker!, Handle with Care (1977 film) (all 1977), High-Ballin' and Steel Cowboy (both 1978), as well as the television series Movin' On (1974–1976) and B. J. and the Bear (1979–1981).

-During this period of Sam Peckinpah's life, it was reported he suffered from alcoholism and drug addiction.
-His four previous films, Cross of Iron (1977), The Killer Elite (1975), Bring Me the Head of Alfredo Garcia (1974), and Pat Garrett and Billy the Kid (1973), had struggled at the box office and the director needed a genuine blockbuster success.
+During this period of Sam Peckinpah's life, it was reported that he suffered from alcoholism and drug addiction.
+His four previous films, Cross of Iron (1977), The Killer Elite (1975), Bring Me the Head of Alfredo Garcia (1974), and Pat Garrett and Billy the Kid (1973), had struggled at the box office, and the director needed a genuine blockbuster success.
 Unhappy with the screenplay written by B. W. L. Norton, Peckinpah tried to encourage the actors to re-write, improvise and ad-lib their dialogue, with little success.
 In another departure from the script, Peckinpah attempted to add a new dimension to the film by casting a pair of black actors as members of the convoy: Madge Sinclair as Widow Woman and Franklyn Ajaye as Spider Mike.
+When the convoy made a sharp turn at an intersection, the white 1972 Brockway 361 truck of Widow Woman accidentally tipped over, nearly crashing into a car.
+The scene was added to the movie with a joke about colors, and Widow Woman had to carry on as passenger.

+Peckinpah hired long-time friend James Coburn as a second-unit director; Coburn allegedly directed some scenes, filling in for Peckinpah when he was impaired by drugs or alcohol.

-Peckinpah's original rough cut of Convoy, assembled by Peckinpah and his long time editor Garth Craven in early 1978, had an estimated running time of 220 minutes.
+The original rough cut of Convoy, assembled by Peckinpah and his long-time editor Garth Craven in early 1978, had an estimated running time of 220 minutes.
 According to the book If They Move ...
 Kill 'Em!: The Life and Times of Sam Peckinpah by David Weddle and the Convoy documentary Passion & Poetry: Sam's Trucker Movie, Peckinpah's rough cut did not have any musical score other than the title song and "Blow The Gates To Heaven" by Richard Gillis (who had previously worked with Peckinpah on The Ballad of Cable Hogue).
 Jerry Fielding, who composed music for many of Peckinpah's previous films, was also hired to do the score for Convoy.